YasTheGoat/CPP_extension/README.md

 This extension allows you to compile projects with as much files as you want.
 It currently supports g++ and clang++.

+RIGHT NOW when using g++, you can create exe and dll files.
+RIGHT NOW when using clang++, you can create exe files only.

 Four commands are availabe:

 - `CPP_ : Compile project` -> This builds the executable for your project